Westminster College (Missouri): Greek life

+Westminster College has a well-established history of Greek Life, dating to 1868.
+Approximately 47% of students are members of Greek organizations.

 Athletics

 The Westminster athletic teams are called the Blue Jays.
 The college is a member of the Division III level of the National Collegiate Athletic Association (NCAA), primarily competing in the St. Louis Intercollegiate Athletic Conference (SLIAC) since the 1990–91 academic year.
 The Blue Jays previously competed in the Missouri College Athletic Union (MCAU) of the National Association of Intercollegiate Athletics (NAIA) from 1924–25 to 1931–32.
-The school mascot is the blue jay.
+The school mascot is Winston the Blue Jay.

-Westminster competes in 18 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, soccer, tennis, track & field and wrestling; while women's sports include basketball, cross country, golf, soccer, softball, tennis, track & field, volleyball and wrestling.
+Westminster competes in 18 intercollegiate varsity sports.
+Men's sports include baseball, basketball, cross country, football, golf, soccer, tennis, track & field and wrestling; while women's sports include basketball, cross country, golf, soccer, softball, tennis, track & field, volleyball and wrestling.
 Former sports included co-ed cheerleading.
+Men's volleyball will be added in 2024–25.